-IND5-1 identifies, assesses, applies and manages the risks and WHS issues associated with the use of a range of tools, equipment, materials, processes and technologies IND5-2 applies design principles in the modification, development and production of projects IND5-3 identifies, selects and uses a range of hand and machine tools, equipment and processes to produce quality practical projects IND5-4 selects, justifies and uses a range of relevant and associated materials for specific applications IND5-5 selects, interprets and applies a range of suitable communication techniques in the development, planning, production and presentation of ideas and projects IND5-6 identifies and participates in collaborative work practices in the learning environment IND5-7 applies and transfers skills, processes and materials to a variety of contexts and projects IND5-8 evaluates products in terms of functional, economic, aesthetic and environmental qualities and quality of construction IND5-9 describes, analyses and uses a range of current, new and emerging technologies and their various applications IND5-10 describes, analyses and evaluates the impact of technology on society, the environment and cultural issues locally and globally
+IND5-1 identify, assess, apply and manage the risks and WHS issues associated with the use of a range of tools, equipment, materials, processes and technologies IND5-2 Apply design principles in the modification, development and production of projects IND5-3 identify, select and use a range of hand and machine tools, equipment and processes to produce quality practical projects IND5-4 select, justify and use a range of relevant and associated materials for specific applications IND5-5 select, interpret and apply a range of suitable communication techniques in the development, planning, production and presentation of ideas and projects IND5-6 Identify and participate in collaborative work practices in the learning environment IND5-7 apply and transfer skills, processes and materials to a variety of contexts and projects IND5-8 evaluate products in terms of functional, economic, aesthetic and environmental qualities and quality of construction IND5-9 describe, analyse and use a range of current, new and emerging technologies and their various applications IND5-10 describe, analyse and evaluate the impact of technology on society, the environment and cultural issues locally and globally

 The Metal 1 core module develops knowledge and skills in the use of tools, materials and techniques related to general metalwork.
-These are enhanced and further developed through the study of specialist modules in Metal Machining and Fabrication Practical projects should reflect the nature of the Metal focus area and provide opportunities for students to develop specific knowledge, understanding and skills associated with metal-related technologies.
+These are enhanced and further developed through the study of specialist modules in Metal Machining and Fabrication.Practical projects should reflect the nature of the Metal focus area and provide opportunities for students to develop specific knowledge, understanding and skills associated with metal-related technologies.
 These may include: